xtremertx/Ex-ini/README.md

 };
 INI.Merge(backupIni, ini1); // This will merge content of ini1 (A) into new clear ini (backup) -> deep copy

-// Or you can call, but both object will share same data (weak copy), so do not call ini1.Clear() parser.ReferenceCopyTo(ini1, backupIni);
+// Or you can use shallow copy but both objects will share same data, so do not call ini1.Clear() parser.ReferenceCopyTo(ini1, backupIni);
 ```